 CMMC Level 3 (Certification)

-This level applies to contracts requiring enhanced protections for mission-critical or unique technologies.
+This level applies to contracts for the highest priority programs that require enhanced protections against Advanced Persistent Threats.
 CMMC certification is conducted by DoD officials against select controls in NIST SP 800-172.
 The requirements focus on implementing enhanced safeguards to protect CUI associated with breakthrough, unique or advanced technology, significant aggregation of CUI, or scenarios where the ubiquity of a system could result in widespread vulnerability if compromised.
+Contractors that require a CMMC Level 3 certificate are required to obtain a CMMC Status of Final Level 2 (C3PAO) certificate before the Level 3 government led assessment.

-The guidance provides a process for waiving CMMC assessment requirements under specific circumstances.
+The Office of the Secretary of Defense memorandum published on January 15, 2025 provides a process for waiving CMMC assessment requirements under specific circumstances.

 Approval Authority